apache/sedona/README.md

 2. Add GeoSpark.jar into your build environment
 3. Go ahead to use GeoSpark spatial RDDs to store spatial data and call needed functions!

-### One quick start program (In Java)
+### GeoSpark Programming Examples (In Java)
-Please check out the "QuickStartProgram.java" in GeoSpark root folder for a sample program with GeoSpark.
+Please check out the "test case" folder for two programming examples with GeoSpark.
+One is spatial join and the other one is spatial aggregation.

 ## How to modify GeoSpark source code (For Java developers)